usaid27/JsonProcessor/README.md

 ## Prerequisites

 - Java Development Kit (JDK) 8 or later
-- Download JSON input file in this repo and give that file path in the code.
+- Download JSON input file from this repo and give that JSON input file path in the code.

 ## Setup